benshimonz/V1/README.md

 V1 is a rich simple generic visual pattern language for schema-based property graphs.
 It is named after the [primary visual cortex in our brain](https://en.wikipedia.org/wiki/Visual_cortex), which is also known as Visual area one (V1).

-## V1 building blocks
+## V1 explained

+![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB01.png)

 Red, blue and yellow rectangles represent entities. **A yellow rectangle** represents a concrete entity: a specific person, a specific car, etc. The text inside a yellow rectangle denotes the entity type, and the value of the entity's leading properties (e.g. first name and last name of a person). **A blue rectangle** represents an entity of a given type.
 A blue 'Person' for example represents any person. **A red rectangle** represents an entity of any type (unless limitations are defined).
-The query processor will look for assignments of concrete entities, that match the query pattern, for any blue and red entities.
+For every blue rectangle and for every red rectangle, the query processor will look for **assignments** of concrete entities that match the query pattern.

-![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB01.png)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB02.png)

+**A green rectangle** is connected to an entity or to a relationship, and represents an entity's / relationship's property.
+It contains the property's name, and may contain limitation on the value of that property, expressed by an equation (e.g. 'age > 30').
+A green rectangle may also contain a **property label** denoted by a numeric index wrapped in **purple curly brackets**.
+A property label serves as a placeholder for the property's value in a given assignment, and can be used to express limitation in other properties (e.g. age > {1}, where {1} is defined as the age of another entity). more on this later.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB03.png)

+zzz

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB04.png)